What is an IP address?

-Technically, an IP address can be represented in several formats and therefore can be used in a URL in a variety of ways.
+Technically, an IP address can be represented in several formats and, therefore, can be used in a URL in various ways.
 For example, any IP address (en example 22.214.171.124) can be written in other formats, including:

 - Octal IP address: http://0211.0270.0325.0341

 - Hexadecimal IP address: http://0x138861525

 - Integer or DWORD IP address: http://2310591969

 Private Address Ranges